Krishna-Jonnagaddala/sentinel-incident-investigation-lab/docs/02-lab-setup.md

 query; the rule metadata (schedule, threshold, entity mapping) is documented in [`../detections/README.md`](../detections/README.md).
-The one that raises the incident for this case is `02-bruteforce-then-success.kql`, run on a 5-minute schedule over a 1-hour lookback.
+The one that raises the incident for this case is `02-bruteforce-then-success.kql`, run on a 5-minute schedule over a 1 hr lookback.

 ## 7. Run the simulation

 From an isolated lab jump box (or the firewall's allowed test source), run the scripts in [`../lab/attack-simulation/`](../lab/attack-simulation) in order.
-Read that folder's README first — the scripts are safe stand-ins, but you should understand what they touch before running them.
+Read that folder's README first, the scripts are safe stand-ins, but you should understand what they touch before running them.
 After the second script, an incident should appear in Sentinel within one rule interval.

 ## Teardown

-Deallocate the VMs when you're done, and remove the internet-facing RDP rule immediately after the test regardless of whether you tear down the rest.
+Deallocate the VMs when you're done, and remove the internet facing RDP rule immediately after the test regardless of whether you tear down the rest.
 Leaving 3389 open to the internet is the whole point of the scenario and not something to forget running.